oVirt/infra-docs/docs/Phoenix_Lab/OpenShift.markdown

     oc get pv

-The "STATUS" column equals to "Bound" for volumes used by pods.
+The `STATUS` column equals to "Bound" for volumes used by pods.

 To add a new volume - create a new YAML listing the name, size and NFS path to use.
 More info is provided in [official docs](https://docs.openshift.com/container-platform/3.9/install_config/persistent_storage/persistent_storage_nfs.html).